lake-wg/edhoc/draft-ietf-lake-edhoc.md

    * payload = MAC_2

-* CIPHERTEXT_2 is calculated by using the EDHOC_Expand function as a binary additive stream cipher over the following plaintext:
+* CIPHERTEXT_2 is calculated with a binary additive stream cipher, using a keystream generated with EDHOC_Expand, over the following plaintext:

    * PLAINTEXT_2 = ( C_R, ID_CRED_R / bstr / -24..23, Signature_or_MAC_2, ?
 EAD_2 )